 What is a Gunwale?

-Rub rail is the term commonly used for solid type rail guards, and they serve a dual function on any boat.
+A gunwale, also known as a rub rail, is the term commonly used for solid type rail guards, and they serve a dual function on any boat.
 Primarily, the rub rail offers a fendering surface on the outermost edge of the gunwale, saving structural surfaces and finishes from impact damage.
 Secondly, rub rails provide aesthetic accent to contour lines on the boat.
 Most rub rails are positioned along the deck to hull joint of the boat, as this is a crucial seam on the vessel, and a point of vulnerability.
 Since gunwale guards experience high wear, it is occasionally replaced as needed or during refinishing projects.
-Many manufacturers like Taco offer direct OEM replacements for popular boat models.
+Many manufacturers like offer direct OEM replacements for popular boat models, taco rub rail products are a great option.
 Replacement is a 2 person procedure, and can be easily accomplished with a little guidance.
 Jamestown Distributors has an excellent instructional video series on this website to help you through the rub rail installation process.
 Find it by clicking on our Video tab.